Co-leader of Whitmer kidnapping plot gets 16 years in prison

 But Judge Robert J. Jonker said that while Fox’s sentence was needed as a punishment and deterrent to future similar acts, the government’s request for life in prison is “not necessary to achieve those purposes.”

 “It’s too much.
-Something less than life gets the job done in this case,” Jonker said, later adding that 16 years in prison “is still in my mind a very long time.”
+Something less than life gets the job done in this case,” Jonker said, later adding that 16 years behind bars “is still in my mind a very long time.”

-Jonker said he also considered the emotional baggage Whitmer will have to carry due to the plot.
+Jonker said he also considered the emotional baggage Whitmer has to carry due to the plot.

 “It undoubtedly affects other people who are in public office or are considering public office,” he said.
 “They have to count the cost.
 That does need a forceful sentence from the court.”